decentraland/documentation-cn/_posts/tutorials/2018-01-03-tutorials.md

 ---
 date: 2018-01-06
-title: 教程
+title: Tutorials
-description: 有关如何在 Decentraland 创建场景的博客文章
+description: Blogposts walking you through how to create scenes in Decentraland.
 categories:
   - examples
 type: Document